ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 ### Notes:

-- One challenge I ran into was finding a way to tighten the lock nuts without having a means of keeping the bolt from rotating.
-My solution was to use a hammer to flatten opposing sides of the carriage bolt heads so an adjustable wrench could keep the bolt from rotating.
+- One challenge I ran into was finding a way to tighten the lock nuts on the carriage bolts without having a means of keeping the bolts from rotating.
+My solution was to use a hammer to flatten small areas on opposing sides of the carriage bolt heads so an adjustable wrench could keep the bolt from rotating.

 ### Failures: